CSV & friends

 will inspect the file contents

-and figure out that it’s a CSV file.
+and detect that it’s a CSV file.
 However, it’s safer to explicitly specify the flag.

 sq add --driver=csv ./actor.csv